setsu-stsna/ouroom/sampleteams_faq.md

 <a href="//pokepast.es/f3c47120f38435fc">
 ```

 The part above lets you update the pokepaste link.
 That's it!
-I highly recommend using this format, the one without the www, as it decreases the cahracter limit while still working.
+I highly recommend using this format, the one without the **www** and the **http:** as it decreases the characters while still working.
 I would keep the // for reasons, do not worry about them.

 ### Changing the Pokemon sprites